thayerz00r/robinhood-ai-trading-bot/README.md

 2. **Login to Robinhood**: Logs into your Robinhood account with your credentials.
 3. **Fetch Portfolio Stocks**: Retrieves stocks from your portfolio.
 4. **Fetch Watchlist Stocks**: Retrieves a limited number of stocks from your watchlist, selecting randomly if needed to meet the limit.
-5. **Analyze Stock Prices and Ratings**: Calculates moving averages and includes Robinhood analyst ratings.
+5. **Analyze Stock Prices and Ratings**: Calculates RSI, moving averages and includes Robinhood analyst ratings.
 6. **AI-Powered Decisions**: Sends stock data to OpenAI, receiving trading decisions (sell, buy, or hold) for each stock.
 7. **Execute Trades**: Executes initial trading decisions.
 8. **Execute Adjusted Trades**: Executes refined trading decisions.